dynatrace-oss/opentelemetry-metric-dotnet/README.md

 # Dynatrace OpenTelemetry Metrics Exporter for .NET

-> **DISCLAIMER**: This project was developed as part of an innovation day by Dynatrace R&D.
+> This project is developed and maintained by Dynatrace R&D.
-It is not complete, nor supported and only intended as a starting point for those wanting to ingest OpenTelemetry instrumented custom metrics into the Dynatrace platform.
+Currently, this is a prototype and not intended for production-use.
+It is not covered by Dynatrace support.

 This exporter plugs into the OpenTelemetry Metrics SDK for .NET, which is in alpha/preview state and neither considered stable nor complete as of this writing.